pingcap/docs-cn/tispark-overview.md

 ./sbin/start-master.sh
 ```

 After the above step is completed, a log file will be printed on the screen.
 Check the log file to confirm whether the Spark-Master is started successfully.
 You can open the [http://spark-master-hostname:8080](http://spark-master-hostname:8080) to view the cluster information (if you does not change the Spark-Master default port number).
-When you start Spark-Slave, you can also use this panel to confirm whether the Slave is joined to the cluster.
+When you start Spark-Worker, you can also use this panel to confirm whether the Worker is joined to the cluster.

-#### Start a Slave node
+#### Start a Worker node

-Similarly, you can start a Spark-Slave node with the following command:
+Similarly, you can start a Spark-Worker node with the following command:

 ```sh
 ./sbin/start-slave.sh spark://spark-master-hostname:7077
 ```

-After the command returns, you can see if the Slave node is joined to the Spark cluster correctly from the panel as well.
-Repeat the above command at all Slave nodes.
-After all Slaves are connected to the master, you have a Standalone mode Spark cluster.
+After the command returns, you can see if the Worker node is joined to the Spark cluster correctly from the panel as well.
+Repeat the above command at all Worker nodes.
+After all Workers are connected to the master, you have a Standalone mode Spark cluster.

 #### Spark SQL shell and JDBC server